-Download the service pack installer and the installation instructions from the Download Adobe LiveCycle ES4 Service Pack 1 installation instructions and fixed issues document.
+Download the Service Pack installer from the Adobe Licensing Website.
+For installation instructions see, Adobe LiveCycle ES4 Service Pack 1 installation instructions and fixed issues document.

 With this service pack, the support for Java 7 update 25 and later versions has been added to LiveCycle ES4.